 Sometimes selfies are just too tempting to resist!
-Like the time you prepared to dive into Barton Springs Pool to christen the summer, or rocked out to your favorite band at ACL.
-Before you know it, you’re grinning into that little black lens on the back of your phone, hoping you’re getting the angle right so that your arm doesn’t look like it’s twenty feet long as you click the shutter.
+Whether it’s just necessary to immortalize a great moment — like the time you prepared to dive into Barton Springs Pool to christen the summer, or you want to remember rocking out to your favorite band at ACL.
+Before you know it, you’re grinning into that little black lens on the back of your phone for the perfect Austin selfie, hoping you’re getting the angle right so that your arm doesn’t look like it’s 20 feet long as you click the shutter.

 There’s no place like the highest hill in Austin for city skyline-viewing.
 Just before sunset or sunrise, climb up Mt.
-Bonnell’s 0.3-mile, stair-stepped trail for the best view of Lady Bird Lake (aka.
-Town Lake, aka. the Colorado River), the downtown skyline, and an eyeful of beautiful Texas hill country.
+Bonnell’s 0.3-mile, stair-stepped trail for the best view of Lady Bird Lake (aka Town Lake, ak. the Colorado River), the downtown skyline, and an eyeful of beautiful Texas hill country.

 It goes without saying, but we’ll say it anyway: Stevie Ray Vaughan is a legend in the Live Music Capital of the World.
 The memorial statue erected of him at Auditorium Shores marks a great place to view the downtown cityscape and Lady Bird Lake.
 Nighttime lake reflections are usually stunning!

 920 West Riverside Drive, 512-477-1566.
 Website.

 Walking across the Pfluger Pedestrian Bridge will present you with some unique selfie opportunities in front of Austin’s beloved Lamar train bridge graffiti, Lady Bird Lake, and the city skyline.
 Currently, the Lamar train bridge reads: “NINJA STYLE KUNG FU GRIP” and “NEVER GIVE UP,” thanks to some brave graffiti artist who continues to defy (and confound) railroad officials year after year.